jelicich/garmin-connect-widget/README.md

 # Garmin Connect Widget
 A jQuery plugin to load data from your Garmin profile using the web services provided by Garmin Connect

-This plugin uses what is left from what it used to be a free Garmin Connect Web API to load your statistics, activities and -personal records- into your own website.
+This plugin uses what is left from what it used to be a free Garmin Connect Web API to load your statistics, activities and personal records [Update: personal records are no longer available from the source] into your own website.
 The data is retrieved using a custom web service through an ajax call.

 It is important that your Garmin Connect profile privacy is set to public, otherwise the information won't be available.